 Interfor to Announce Fourth Quarter and Fiscal 2022 Results on February 9, 2023

 BURNABY, British Columbia, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- INTERFOR CORPORATION (“Interfor” or the “Company”) (TSX: IFP) will release its fourth quarter and fiscal 2022 financial results on February 9, 2023.
-Information related to Interfor’s fourth quarter and fiscal 2022 financial results will be available at www.interfor.com/investors.
+09, 2023 (GLOBE NEWSWIRE) -- INTERFOR CORPORATION ("Interfor" or the "Company") IFP will release its fourth quarter and fiscal 2022 financial results on February 9, 2023.
+Information related to Interfor's fourth quarter and fiscal 2022 financial results will be available at www.interfor.com/investors.

 The analyst conference call is scheduled for 8:00 a.m.
 Pacific on Friday, February 10, 2023.
 It will feature a brief summary of financial results by Interfor management followed by a question and answer period with analysts.
 The dial-in phone number is: